drts01/notes/stackedit/star.md

 ## Conflict
 What do you do when a team member refuses to complete his or her quota of the work?
 * Situation:
-   A more secure and faster way to propagate secrets w
+   A more secure and faster way to propagate secrets was required.
 * Task:
+   As an engineer on the team to provision infrasture,
 * Action:

 * Result: